madhubalaji/qtest-python-app/README.md

 ## Features

-- Add, view, update, and delete tasks
+- Add, view, update the tasks
 - Mark tasks as complete
 - Search for tasks by keyword
 - Filter tasks by status and priority